aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_ForwardEuler.md

 fig, ax = plt.subplots(1, 2, figsize=(9, 4))

 # We, of course, now acces different sub-
-# plots as the elements of numpy array.
+# plots as the elements of a numpy array.
 ax[0].plot(t, y[:, 1], '-k', lw=0.8)

 # Here we limit the x-axis strictly to
 # the domain in which t is defined, and
-# demonstrate VERY IMPORTANT FEATURE OF
+# demonstrate a VERY IMPORTANT FEATURE OF
 # SEQUENCES IN PYTHON.
 It is the possi-
 # bility of negative indexing, which is
 # absent in many other programming langu-
 # ages.
-When the negative indexes are
+When the a negative index is
-# provided to the sequence in Python, then
+# provided to a sequence in Python, then
-# the elemnts are counted from the end
+# the element returned is 'counted' from the end
 # of the array. t[-1] refers to the last
 # element of t.
+The logic behind this is that
+# t[0] corresponds to the first element of the
+# array so that going on step back brings you to
+# the end of the array in a cyclic fashion.
 # This is a very useful feature, which
 # spares you the necessity to even care
 # about how many elements your sequence